steilerDev/minecraft-backup-docker/README.md

  - `LOG_RCON`
     Send log messages via RCON interface to the user specified in this variable.
 Not sending logs to RCON if this is empty.
     *default: unset*
+ - `TZ`
+    Set timezone of docker container, to make sure timestamps are correctly applied

 ## Volume Mounts
 The following paths are recommended for persisting state and/or accessing configurations